xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 ### PersistentAlias performs better with the correct DataAccessMode

 We have several options [provided by XAF](https://docs.devexpress.com/eXpressAppFramework/113683/concepts/ui-construction/views/list-view-data-access-modes) to change the behavior how data will be loaded.
-I will list them in the order they where introduced in the framework.
-Every mode has it's own strenghts and weaknesses.
+I will list them in the order they were introduced in the framework.
+Every mode has its own strengths and weaknesses.
 I'll only look into the performance right now.
 Programming model varies between those and i will skip `Client` cause we looked at it before.
 The source code is exactly the same before.
 To change the `DataAccessMode` we change it's property in the `ModelEditor`.

 #### ServerMode